SaiSharan2005/writing_bot20/README.md

 # writing_bot
-this program is used to write the code behalf you by using keyboard by a bot
+this program is used to write the code behalf of you by using keyboard by a bot

 First you have to activate the env file .Open command prompt or terminal in your windows or mac or linux.